ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 # <a name="booleanandandassign"></a>Logical And and assign operator (&&=)

-Performs a logical AND operation and assigns the result to a variable.
+Performs a logical And operation and assigns the result to a variable.

 ```
 dim x as long = 1